The-alpha-male/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Reverses a string

+## 6-puts2.c

-6-puts2.c Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+Write a function that prints every other character of a string, starting with the first character, followed by a new line.

+## 7-puts_half.c

-7-puts_half.c function that prints half of a string, followed by a new line.
+Function that prints half of a string, followed by a new line.

+## 8-print_array.c

-8-print_array.c  prints n elements of an array of integers, followed by a new line.
+Prints n elements of an array of integers, followed by a new line.

 9-strcpy.c function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 100-atoi.c function that convert a string to an integer